-Take the histories of board games, rainbow coloured flags and the technique of ‘sew to say’ and put them together into a new game that is meant to heal us from a very serious illness called Unequal Capture.
+UNITE, PLAY AND LOVE takes the histories of board games, rainbow coloured flags and the technique of ‘sew to say’ and puts them together into a new game that is meant to heal us from a very serious illness called Unequal Capture.